 It is recognised that some services may need to provide cover at times when normal office services are not available.
 This may be to meet legal or statutory responsibilities.
-In order to do this, services may operate a standby/call out arrangement.
-The nature of this arrangement will be dependent upon the requirements of the service.
+In order to do this, services may operate a standby / call out arrangement.
+The nature of this arrangement will be dependant upon the requirements of the service.

-Organisations are free to decide how much they will pay their staff to provide this out of hours cover, providing they're not under a national agreement.
-This payment is usually given through standby and call out allowance.
-In this report, the differences in standby and callout payment between the public and private sector are described and discussed.
+Organisations are free to decide how much they will pay their staff to provide this out of hours cover providing they're not under a national agreement, this payment is usually given through standby and callout allowance.
+In this report the differences in standby and callout payment between the public and private sector are described and discussed.
 As Derby City Council is a public sector organisation a detailed comparison of ten other local authorities has been done.
-This review also identifies key points to think about when implementing a standby/call out rota.
-Lastly, recommendations will be made based on the research regarding what Derby City Council could pay for standby and call out allowance.
+As well as a discussion of key points to think about when implementing a standby/callout rota.
+Lastly recommendations will be made based on the research regarding what Derby City Council could pay for standby and callout allowance.